 Master Your Green Reading

-From Tom Patri On July 16, 2022
+Added on July 16, 2022

 In golf, 3-putt" is a four-letter word.
 There's not a more frustrating way to waste strokes, because 3-putts are usually quite easy to avoid.
-They are rarely the result of a physical or mechanical error....
+They are rarely the result of a physical or mechanical error.
 Instead, they usually follow a lapse in concentration or a faulty read that leads to a poor first putt.

 If you struggle with 3-putts (and even one per round is too many), Titleist staff member Tom Patri has a remedy.
 To be a successful putter you need to be proficient at reading greens.
 And you need to embed that skill into a routine that you follow faithfully.
 Formalizing this process will improve the quality of your initial putts.
 This will help you make more 1-putts, but more importantly, it will leave you with shorter second putts, the biggest factor when it comes to avoid 3-putts.